 Responding to broader requests from membership for expanded flexibility in claims and verification, while ensuring credible communications, Field to Market is making an important shift that is only possible through increased transparency.
-To offer more flexible verification and claims pathways for member-driven projects, Field to Market will host a project directory that makes a project summary publicly available to interested stakeholders, including any relevant information about how the project is making progress against the learning and/or performance objectives published in their Grower Engagement or Continuous Improvement Plans (where required), including statistics on the numbers of acres and growers enrolled in the project.
+To offer more flexible verification and claims pathways for member-driven projects, Field to Market will host a project directory that makes a project summary publicly available to interested stakeholders, including any relevant information about how the project is making progress against the learning and/or performance objectives published in their Continuous Improvement Plan, including statistics on the numbers of acres and growers enrolled in the project.